PolkadotOpenSourceGrants/delivery/deliveries/voting-tool-2.md

 **The delivery is according to the official [milestone delivery guidelines](https://github.com/w3f/Grants-Program/blob/master/docs/Support%20Docs/milestone-deliverables-guidelines.md).**

 * **Application Document:** https://github.com/PolkadotOpenSourceGrants/apply/blob/master/applications/voting-tool.md
-* **Milestone Number:** 1
+* **Milestone Number:** 2

 **Context**

-The Express backend does the core logic, Notion is used as database, and the Mimir integration is part of the backend.
-In the next milestone, we will move away from Notion.
+The Express backend contains an SQLite database now, and we moved away from Notion to use an extension as frontend.

 **Deliverables**

 | Number | Deliverable | Link |